shubh2710/VaccineNotifier/README.md

 #Configure in application

-proxy: true                             // set true if you are on Amdocs vpn
+proxy: true                             // set true if you are on vpn
 <br>
 <br>
 recall: 60                               // set min it will keep checking every 60 mins in gov web side if any slot available for you